amitgoswami1027/AmitGoswamiNotes/Identity_Federation.md

 # AMAZON IAM, STS, FEDERATION AND SINGLE SIGN-ON

 ### AWS:IAM:An introduction
+* The "identity" aspect of AWS Identity and Access Management (IAM) helps us by asking a question "Who is that user?", often referred to as authentication.

 * If IAM is the bouncer then IAM Roles, Users and Groups are the different lists the bouncer checks to see who is allowed in, the A-list crowd.
 And if your name is on said list, ie you have permission then think of that as a valid Policy — are you cool enough to enter this particular party?
 OK, so far this analogy is holding up, great!
 * Roles are a collection of one or more Policies (permissions) that combined together, list out what the principal can or can’t do to other resources.
 * We have Policy, Action, Resource, Effect and Principal.
 Principal>Action>Resource.